BlakeERichey/GoLang/README.md

 Input
 ---

 Basic input from console.
-If user types "hi", program responds by saying hi back
+If user types "hi", program responds by saying hi back.

 Hello
 ---

-Basic hello world program
+Basic hello world program .

 Primitives
 ---

-Declaration of variables
+Declaration of variables.

 String
 ---

-Declaration indexing, and substring demonstations
+Declaration indexing, and substring demonstations.

 For
 ---

-Demonstration of different methods of using for loops
+Demonstration of different methods of using for loops.

 Array
 ---

-Basic implementation, assignment, slicing and mutation of array values
+Basic implementation, assignment, slicing and mutation of array values.

 If
 ---

-Basic flowcontrol and defer demonstration
+Basic flowcontrol and defer demonstration.

 Functions
 ---

-Demonstration of how functions work in Go
+Demonstration of how functions work in Go.

 Structs
 ---

 Rough semblance of classes in other languages.
-Demonstrates use of structs and functions in same program
+Demonstrates use of structs and functions in same program.

+ReadFile
+---

+Basics of Reading from a file.

+Goroutines
+---

+Demonstration of Concurrency control and channels.
+Also implements int to string type conversion.